Skip to content

 How much can I borrow?

-This will depend on the type of loan and your financial situation.
-A personal loan could cover borrowing up to £50,000 if you meet the affordability requirements.
-However, your credit score, income, as well as existing bank loans, debts and other outgoings will be taken into consideration.
+How much you can borrow depends on the type of loan and your financial situation.
+Your credit score, income and existing bank loans, debts and other outgoings will be taken into consideration.

-If you opt for a secured loan, you may be able to borrow a much larger amount.
-But if you can’t meet the repayments, your lender could repossess the item – such as your home or car – you offered as collateral.
+If you apply for a secured loan, you may be able to borrow a larger amount.
+But if you can’t meet the repayments, your lender could repossess the asset – such as your home or car – that you offered as security for the loan.

 What is a representative example?